The link between white cats and deafness: everything you need to know

 White cat with blue eyes

-In comparison, white cats with colored eyes Verde o amber are significantly less likely to suffer from deafness, with figures ranging from 10% and 20%.
+In comparison, white cats with colored eyes Verde o amber are significantly less likely to suffer from deafness, with figures ranging from 10% and the 20%.

 Cat eyes